Cox-Andrew/windows-dev-setup/README.md

 This is my ([@cox-andrew](https://github.com/cox-andrew)) assortment of tips (**not a complete guide**) for consideration when setting up Windows for a range of development activities.
 Enjoy the nerd shit :)

+---

+You will probably need to relog after installing these tools to get them to show on PATH correctly.

+---

 ## Chocolatey

 - Package manager for Windows - alternatively look into [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/)